lukasturcani/stk/docs/source/basic_examples.rst

 Specifying Multiple Functional Groups
 =====================================

-When you create a :class:`.BuildingBlock`, you need also specify which atoms are modified during construction of a :class:`.ConstructedMolecule`.
+When you create a :class:`.BuildingBlock`, you also need to specify which atoms are modified during construction of a :class:`.ConstructedMolecule`.
 This is achieved by providing the :class:`.BuildingBlock` with